 Participants will find that the analysis consists of 4 quadrants.
 There are internal and external factors.
 In terms of internal factors, the participant has to worry about their strengths and weaknesses.
 These things can be changed to make it easier to achieve their goals.
 Unfortunately, external factors cannot be changed since you cannot control your competitors.

 The important external factors include threats and opportunities.
-To effectively identify these things, a handful of questions must be answered.
+To effectively identify these things, a number of questions must be answered.

 Personal SWOT Analysis Steps